kraudy/rpg_language/chapter_2/chapter_2.md

   <img src="../images/chapter_2/created_srvpgmhello.png" alt="created_srvpgmhello" style="display: inline-block;">
 </div>

+Pay close attention to the `EXPORT(*ALL) ` parameter.
+This means that all the module's procedures of the service program are to be accesed from outside, something you usually don't want out in the wild.
+For that reason exists the **binding language** where you can specify which procedures or symbols are to be exposed and what should not, similar to an API; in fact, a service programs can be used to expose a JSON REST API, but that's a topic for another time.

 Do **OP 5** + `enter` + `enter` on the created **Service Program**
 <div style="text-align: center;">
   <img src="../images/chapter_2/modules_inside_srvpgm.png" alt="modules_inside_srvpgm" style="display: inline-block;">